gvwilson/sensibleadventures/booksters-apprentice.md

 your sword."
 The soldiers just laughed again.

 Uyves put his hand on Erileine's arm.
 "You do their translating," he said quietly.
-"And then you come find me and tell me *everything* you hard, undersood?"
+"And then you come find me and tell me everything you heard, understood?  *Everything.*"

 Erileine nodded jerkily.
 "Yes *sra*."
 He squeezed her arm and then turned to the soldiers and nodded once, firmly.